 Boston Day Trips from New York

-The birthplace of the American Revolution for its independence from the United Kingdom, Boston is filled with museums, libraries and important historic buildings that bear witness to the origins of one of the country's oldest cities, founded by British settlers in 1630.
+The birthplace of the American Revolution for its independence from the United Kingdom, Boston is full of museums, libraries and important historic buildings that bear witness to the origins of one of the oldest cities in the country, founded by British settlers in 1630.

-Boston is considered the capital of culture and learning in the United States.
-Boston is home to such prestigious universities as Harvard and MIT Massachusetts Institute of Technology, as well as art schools, laboratories, conservatories and major banks and financial institutions.
-Its port is also one of the most important on the East Coast.
-For these and other reasons, a trip to Boston from New York is one of thethings to do if you're spending 15 days in the city of skyscrapers.
+Boston is considered the capital of culture and knowledge in the USA, as it is home to prestigious universities such as Harvard and MIT (Massachusetts Institute of Technology), as well as art schools, laboratories, conservatories and important banks and financial institutions.
+In addition, its port is one of the most important on the East Coast.
+For these and other reasons, I recommend booking a trip to Boston from New York.

 Boston and the Freedom Trail Day Trip from New York